YanWittmann/rw-collection-index/privacy.md

 - The timestamp of the upload.
 - Your IP address is instantly hashed with a secret salt and used only for temporary spam prevention.
 The raw IP address is never written to disk.

-Retention: Development data is periodically reviewed and manually deleted once it is no longer needed for testing purposes.

 ---

 If you have any questions about this, please [open an issue](https://github.com/YanWittmann/rw-collection-index/issues/new).
 I understand that this kind of tracking is already enough for some people to no longer want to use a service, yet I hope you can relate to me wanting to know how many people actually use a webpage I've spent months of my life and a few hundreds of Euros on, for free to use.
-You can always build this software yourself and host it locally to view the data without of this nonsense.
+You can always build this software yourself and host it locally to view the data without any of this nonsense.